-Crohn's disease and ulcerative colitis, collectively known as inflammatory bowel disease, affect around 80,000 people in Australia and this number is expected to exceed 100,000 by 2022.1
+Crohn's disease and ulcerative colitis, collectively known as inflammatory bowel disease (IBD), affect around 85,000 people in Australia and this number is expected to exceed 100,000 by 2022.
+In New Zealand, an estimated 20,000 people are living with IBD, with this figure expected to increase by 2026.

 Crohn's disease can affect any part of the digestive tract (from the mouth to the anus), whereas ulcerative colitis only affects the large intestine.

 In both conditions, people experience periods without symptoms (known as remission) and periods of greater inflammation and discomfort (known as flare ups).

 The causes of inflammatory bowel disease are not entirely known, but there are a number of treatment options available.
-With life-long conditions like Crohn's disease, it is important that you work with your doctor to find the treatment that works best for you.
+With lifelong conditions like Crohn's disease, it is important that you work with your doctor to find the treatment that works best for you.

 This booklet has been prepared to help you: